spectrocloud/librarium/content/docs/06-integrations/01-maintenance-policy.md

 ## Packs Deprecation

 We deprecate and remove packs when a more stable version of the pack is available or when the underlying technology becomes obsolete.
 When a pack is deprecated, you will still be able to create new cluster profiles using the pack and deploy clusters that use profiles containing the pack.
-Our Release Notes announce when a pack is deprecated and a replacement pack is available.

 Palette displays the deprecation stage when you click the information icon next to the pack name during profile creation.